MaebhNiGhuairim/p1-walk-and-talk/README.md

 ### Contact Page:
 Our contact page explains why you should contact us, with a simple form to the right.
 It has been styled to be elegantly simple, with matching colours.
 I rounded the edges of the input forms to make them look better.
 I included a note saying that if anyone is in crisis, to reach out to emergency groups.

+### Thank you Page:
+This page ensures that visitors know their message has been received.

 ### Footer:
 This footer included links to all of our social media pages.

+## Future Features
+### Timetable
+In the next iteration, I would have a page that included locations, and times of walks.
+This is a very important feature for a user of this website.

 ## Technologies Used